Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Apostille Guide for Italy & USA

-A Hague Convention apostille is a standardized certificate that authenticates the signature and seal of a public document issued in one country, making it legally valid in another country that is a member of the 1961 Hague Apostille Convention.Since both Italy and the United States are parties to the Convention, U.S.-issued public documents require an apostille when submitted to Italian authorities.
+A Hague Convention apostille is a standardized certificate that authenticates the signature and seal on a public document issued in a country, allowing it to be legally recognized in another country that is a member of the 1961 Hague Apostille Convention.Because both Italy and the United States are members of the Convention, U.S.-issued public documents require an apostille when submitted to Italian authorities.Please Note

 The following types of visas are included in the "Type D" visa category.